Characters: Tribe Twelve

 open/close all folders

-, Noah uploads his recordings of his last days with his cousin Milo Asher before his apparent suicide in 2010.
-Upon noticing the Slender Man in the videos, Noah becomes the target for the monster and his minions, particularly the Observer, recording the encounters and the mysterious events surrounding his life
+Noah MaxwellThe main character and Audience Surrogate, Noah uploads his recordings of his last days with his cousin Milo Asher before his apparent suicide in 2010.
+Upon noticing the Slender Man in the videos, Noah becomes the target for the monster and his minions, particularly the Observer, recording the encounters and the mysterious events surrounding his life.
+He has a tendency to swear a lot when under pressure.

 - Apocalyptic Log: His video project, initially meant to be focusing on the twelve tribes of Israel, turns into this.